-- The practice had gathered feedback from patients through the patient participation group (PPG) and through surveys and complaints received.
+The practice had gathered feedback from patients through the patient participation group (PPG) and through surveys and complaints received.
 The PPG met regularly, carried out patient surveys and submitted proposals for improvements to the practice management team.
+For example, the PPG recommended the practice move the patient self sign-in screen so that confidentiality could be increased as the screen was located close to reception desks; the screen is now positioned further away.
+The PPG also requested a notice board for the group which the practice installed in the waiting area.

-For example, suggestions were made for a water dispenser in the waiting room and a baby pack to be kept behind reception.
-The practice acted on the requests and also the fitting of a bicycle stand outside the building. - The practice had gathered feedback from staff through staff meetings, appraisals and discussion.
+• The practice had gathered feedback from staff through staff meetings, appraisals and discussion.
 Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
 Staff told us they felt involved and engaged to improve how the practice was run.